opendistro-for-elasticsearch/index-management/README.md

 Within each state you can define a list of actions to perform and transitions to enter a new state based off certain conditions.

-The current support actions are:
+The current supported actions are:

 * Delete
 * Close